SumiSastri/react-basics-to-hooks/docs/react-docs/core-concepts/scaffolding-projects/create-react-app.md

 - node modules (all dependencies for the react app) - this is generated on npm install or the create-react-app CLI commands/ webpack and babel are preloaded with this command

 - public folder (holds the root HTML file that renders the index.js - react controls the ui)

-  - manifest json(progessive-web-apps)

-- dotfiles
-- gitignore (ignores files that need not be pushed to version control)
+- dotfiles eg: gitignore (ignores files that need not be pushed to version control)
 - JSON files

-  - package-lock.json (insures consistent installion of dependencies)
-  - package-json - scripts object run the app

-- readme.md for mark-down documentation
+- README for mark-down documentation
 - Note: react-dom is for web based apps, react-native is for mobile apps
 - src file - The main folder for front-end developers is the source folder (src)

 In the src folder - App.js (the file responsible for the single page app's view in the browser) - App.css (styling) - index.css (body-styling) - serviceWorker (progressive web apps) - App.test.js (sample unit tests that can be run) - index.js (sends the app.js files to the HTML root DOM node) this is why it is called a Single Page App (SPA) as all files routed through a single route file and the ReactDOM.render()method which takes two arguements, the component page to be rendered and the where you want to render it - the particular node of the HTML file which is the root file.